 Handheld Night Scene Mode

-(Handheld Night Scene) mode enables handheld shooting for night scenes.
+The (Handheld Night Scene) mode enables you to shoot night scenes even in handheld shooting.
 In this shooting mode, four shots are taken consecutively for each picture, and the resulting image with reduced camera shake is recorded.

 Hold the camera steady.

 Keep your elbows close to your body to hold the camera steady ().
 In this mode, four shots are aligned and merged into a single image, but if there is significant misalignment in any of the four shots due to camera shake, they may not align properly in the final image.

 If your shots will include people, use the built-in flash or a Speedlite.
 For nicer portraits, flash is used for the first shot.
 Tell the subject not to move until all four consecutive shots are taken.

 - Compared to other shooting modes, the image area will be smaller.

 - RAW image quality cannot be set.

 - When you shoot a night scene with Live View shooting, achieving focus with AF may be difficult if point sources of light are found in the AF point.
 In this case, set the lens's focus mode switch to and focus manually.

 - The Live View image displayed will not look exactly the same as the actual captured image.

 - If you use a flash and the subject is close, overexposure may result.